fweiss/yocto-rpi-vm/README.md

 The Vagrant file and the Chef cookbook may be be modified to suit the circumstances.

 ### Creating and accessing the VM

+> Run vagrant box update to make sure the vm image is up to date

 Run ``vagrant up`` to create and provision the VM.
-This may take several minutes and requires an internet connection.
+This requires an internet connection and may take several minutes.

 Run ``vagrant ssh`` to access a shell on the VM.
 You will run the Yocto build and SD Card utilities from this shell.